 - Support a wide variant of hardware out of the box (single board devices, thin clients terminals, desktops, laptops, PowerPC and more)

-- Probably a less popular Linux Distribution, hence free supports via forums might be less
+- Probably a less famous Linux Distribution hence free support via forums might be less

 5. Manjaro KDE Edition

-Manjaro Linux is an Arch Linux based Linux distribution that follows a rolling release model.
-It is very fast, user-friendly desktop operating system which gives several benefits such as automatic hardware detection, multiple Linux Kernel support and well-designed configuration settings.
-Both Manjaro with KDE Plasma is perfect for a little knowledge persons in Linux who wants to experience Arch Linux with KDE.
+Manjaro Linux is an Arch Linux-based Linux distribution that follows a rolling release model.
+It is a very fast, user-friendly desktop operating system which gives several benefits such as automatic hardware detection, multiple Linux Kernel support and well-designed configuration settings.
+Both Manjaro with KDE Plasma is perfect for those with a little knowledgeable person in Linux who wants to experience Arch Linux with KDE.

-Rolling release brings latest KDE Plasma Desktop packages with a week or two of the official Plasma release
+- Rolling release brings the latest KDE Plasma Desktop packages within a week or two after the official Plasma release

-Arch Linux based distributions sometimes becomes buggy and unstable due to continuous package updates
+- Arch Linux-based distributions sometimes become buggy and unstable due to continuous package updates

-May not suitable for absolute new users or those aiming for a stable system that run for multiple years without re-installations
+- It May not be suitable for absolutely new users or those aiming for a stable system that runs for multiple years without re-installations

 6. EndeavourOS KDE Edition